NormanKonja/BitPy/README.md

 # BitPY

 This python project was built to use bittrex for trading bitcoin and other crypcurrencies from your desktop without having to sign in or even look at an exchange just buy and sell directly from your python commands.
-Its a simple and seamless way to make extremely fast trade exectuions.
+It's a simple and seamless way to make extremely fast trade execution.

 Main File is in bittrex-desktop.py.
 You will need to install python bittrex to run the program.
-I have included python bittrex in the  main folder, to install it go to the file directory in the command line and type
+I have included python bittrex in the  main folder, to install it, go to the file directory in the command line and type

 ```
 python setup.py install